 Level 1 TB and Level 2-4 products: NSIDC DAAC

 Level 1B and 1C data products are calibrated and geolocated instrument measurements of surface radar backscatter cross-section and brightness temperatures.
+L1B_TB_E data product is calibrated brightness temperatures interpolated on EASE-2 grid.
 Level 2 products are geophysical retrievals of soil moisture on a fixed Earth grid based on Level 1 products and ancillary information; the Level 2 products are output on a half-orbit basis.
 Level 3 products are daily composites of Level 2 surface soil moisture and freeze/thaw state data.
 Level 4 products are model-derived value-added data products of surface and root zone soil moisture and carbon net ecosystem exchange that support key SMAP applications and more directly address the driving science questions.

-In total, the SMAP mission will generate 15 distributable data products representing four levels of data processing.
+In total, the SMAP mission has generated 24 distributable data products representing four levels of data processing.
 Level 1 products contain instrument-related data and appear in granules that are based on half orbits of the SMAP satellite.
 The Northernmost and Southernmost orbit locations demarcate half orbit boundaries.
 Level 2 products contain output from geophysical retrievals that are based on instrument data and also appear in half orbit granules.
 Level 3 products are daily global composites of the Level 2 geophysical retrievals for an entire UTC day.
 Level 4 products contain output from geophysical models utilizing SMAP data.

-There are three, L2 soil moisture products resulting from the radar and radiometer data streams.
+There are five, L2 soil moisture products resulting from the radar and radiometer data streams.
 L2_SM_A is a high-resolution research-quality soil moisture product that is mostly based on the radar measurements and is posted at 3 km.
 L2_SM_P is soil moisture derived from the radiometer brightness temperature measurements and is posted at 36 km.
+L2_SM_P_E is soil moisture derived from the Backus-Gilbert interpolated radiometer brightness temperature measurements and is posted at 9 km.
 L2_SM_AP is a combination active and passive (radar and radiometer) product that produces soil moisture estimates at 9 km resolution.
+L2_SM_SP is a combination Sentinel-1 active and SMAP passive (radar and radiometer) product that produces soil moisture estimates at 3 km resolution.

 The combined radar/radiometer soil moisture product L2_SM_AP is posted on a 9 km Equal Area Scalable Earth-2 (EASE2) grid that is nested consistently with the 36 km and 3 km grids used by other SMAP products.
 It uses both the high-resolution radar backscatter gridded at 3 km and the radiometer brightness temperature data gridded at 36 km.
 L2_SM_AP combines the two data streams to produce disaggregated brightness temperatures posted at 9 km.
 The retrieval algorithm used to estimate soil moisture from the disaggregated 9 km brightness temperatures uses the same approach as the L2_SM_P radiometer-only soil moisture product.
 The ancillary data inputs and implementation of the L2_SM_AP may differ from those used by L2_SM_P because of the spatial resolution differences at 9 and 36 km.

-L3_FT_A, the only SMAP freeze/thaw product, consists of a daily composite of landscape freeze/thaw state for the boreal land region north of 45N latitude output on a polar EASE2 grid at 3 km.
+L3_FT_A, the SMAP freeze/thaw product based on radar data, consists of a daily composite of landscape freeze/thaw state for the boreal land region north of 45N latitude output on a polar EASE2 grid at 3 km.
 It is derived from high resolution radar data (L1C_S0_HiRes half-orbits) using both the AM (descending) and PM (ascending) overpasses.
 The L1C_S0_HiRes AM data will also be utilized to generate a freeze/thaw binary state flag for use in the L2/3_SM product algorithms.
+L3_FT_P and L3_FT_P_E are freeze/thaw products, derived from L1C_TB and L1C_TB_E products, respectively.

 The L4_C algorithms utilize daily soil moisture and temperature inputs with ancillary land cover classification and vegetation gross primary productivity (GPP) inputs to compute the net ecosystem exchange (NEE) of carbon dioxide with the atmosphere over global vegetated land areas (with an emphasis on boreal areas north of 45N latitude).
 Carbon NEE is a fundamental measure of the balance between carbon uptake by vegetation and carbon losses through autotrophic and heterotrophic respiration.